 - Wear consistent with the listed condition (e.g. minor scuffs on a bike listed as "Good").

-If you disagree with the dispute team's ruling, you can escalate via our complaints procedure within 14 days.
+If you disagree with the appeal outcome, you can escalate via our complaints procedure within 14 days of the appeal closing.
 Disputes involving regulated payments are also covered by the Financial Ombudsman Service.